chingu-voyages/v9-bears-team-30/README.md

 - Navigate into the project root.
 - Install server dependencies.
 From the project root: `cd server && npm install`.
 - Install client dependencies.
 From the project root: `cd client && npm install`.
-- Run in development mode: From the project root: `npm run dev`.
+- Run in development mode.
+From the project root: `npm run dev`.
 If you get any webpack errors, try `cd client && npm install --save-dev -g webpack webpack-dev-server`

 ### Tech Stack
 - Server-side: GraphQL - Apollo Server